Skip to content

 Note

-Currently, the fitpot program is used only for neural-network potential.
+Currently, the fitpot program is used only for neural-network and uf3 potential.
 For other classical potentials, use optzer instead.

 To minimize the above loss function, the following gradient-based methods are available in fitpot: